Which Symptoms Must Be Reported To A Manager? The Shocking Truth Revealed!

 The Domino Effect

 A single unreported symptom can trigger a cascade.
-That's why a missed deadline leads to a client complaint, which forces the team to scramble, causing more errors.
+Which means a missed deadline leads to a client complaint, which forces the team to scramble, causing more errors.
 It’s the classic “one small crack” story.
-If you ignore the early signs, the crack widens, and before you know it, you’re in a crisis mode that drains morale and productivity Easy to understand, harder to ignore..
+If you ignore the early signs, the crack widens, and before you know it, you’re in a crisis mode that drains morale and productivity It's one of those things that adds up..

 Trust and Transparency